“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 Rei gave a defeated sigh and plopped herself on some cargo.

-Breccan smiled and spoke, “It seems we have found ourselves in a similar… predicament.”
+Breccan walked into our cargo bay, smiled and spoke, “It seems we have found ourselves in a similar… predicament.”

-“We’ve both crash landed in the same area, which means I can guess that you and your crew have come searching for the same thing as us?
+“We’ve both crash in the same area, which I can only assume that you and your crew have come searching for the same thing as us?
 And now we have similar problems…”

-He took a deep breath, “Your main power source failed when entering the planet but you were able to activate your backup generator in order to land…somewhat safely.
-Now your new problem is the fact that your tracking device can no longer be powered, plus it isn’t strong enough to find a close range signal of the stone.
-And then there’s the problem of being able to leave the planet before being sucked into the black hole we are currently sitting on because the backup generator simply isn’t strong enough to get you very far in the air, at least on this planet.”
+Breccan took a deep breath, “Your main power source failed when entering the planet, but you were able to activate your backup generator in order to land…somewhat safely.
+Now your new problem is the fact that your tracking device can no longer be powered, plus, according to my sources, it isn’t strong enough to find a close range signal of the stone.”
+He cleared his throat, “Then there’s the minor problem of leaving the planet before getting sucked into the black hole we’re currently sitting on, because the backup generator simply isn’t strong enough to get you very far in the air, at least on this planet.”

-Tammy nodded to Cashel.
+We all turned to Tammy who made the calculations with a few blinks of her eyes and nodded to Cashel.
 Guess he was right on target.
 I wonder how he knew all that.

-Cashel studied Breccan before saying, “So you want to join forces I’m assuming?
+Cashel studied Breccan before saying, “So you want to join forces I assume?
 What do you have that we don’t?”

 Mechanite?
 That’s what Tammy’s species must be called.